workrahul22/learning/2. Low Level Design/LowLevelDesign.md

         }
 ```

-Benifits
+Benefits
 1. Code Reuse
 2. Extensibility

-Extension mean adding new things not changing and adding new things.
+Extension means adding new things not changing and adding new things.
-Overriding is not extension.
+Overriding is not an extension.
-Overriding is not the best use of inheritence. so use composition
+Overriding is not the best use of inheritance. so use composition

 Polymorphism (Many forms)
+The ability of object-oriented programming languages to differentiate between entities with the same name efficiently.

 ```mermaid
     classDiagram